Ahtasham-ul-haq/imaginify/README.md

 # 🤖 Imaginify

-Build an AI image SaaS platform that excels in image processing capabilities, offers advanced image search functionalities, and supports multiple AI features, including image restoration, recoloring, object removal, generative filling, and background removal.
+An AI image SaaS platform that excels in image processing capabilities, offers advanced image search functionalities, and supports multiple AI features, including image restoration, recoloring, object removal, generative filling, and background removal.
 This project can be a guide for your next AI image tool and a boost to your portfolio.

 ## ⚙️ Tech Stack